 The capitalist class and the working class are like oil and water.
-So what prevents them from flying apart?
+What prevents them from flying apart?

 The capitalist class employs a managerial middle class to keep workers under control.
 Like the egg that holds oil and water together in mayonnaise, the middle class functions like an emulsifier, binding workers and capitalists in the social arrangement of capitalism.

 At work, middle-class managers impose the will of the boss on the workers.
-In society, the middle class imposes the will of the capitalist class on the working class.
+In society, they impose the will of the capitalist class on the working class.

-The middle class functions as the loyal lieutenant of capitalism.
-When working people rebel, the middle class condemns their demands as “unrealistic” and preaches compromise so as not to offend the powers-that-be.
+The middle class function as the loyal lieutenants of capitalism.
+When the working class rebel, the middle class condemn their demands as “unrealistic” and preach compromise so as not to offend the powers-that-be.